How good is OUR school?

 Themes

-Part two of the resource is a framework built around 5 themes selected by children and young people during a series of workshops.
+How good is OUR school part 2 (PDF) is a framework built around five themes selected by children and young people during a series of workshops.
 The themes are the things they thought it was most important to have a say in about their school.
 They are:

 - relationships